Can I Be Arrested for DUI on a Private Road in Nevada?

 Most of all, we know how to negotiate plea bargains to get your Nevada DUI charges reduced or dismissed.
 And if what you need is help, we’ll work to get you that.

-We also have a proven track record of success helping clients keep their driver’s licenses at Nevada DMV license suspension hearings.
+We also have a proven track record of success in helping clients keep their driver’s licenses at Nevada DMV license suspension hearings.

-To learn about DUI laws in California, please see our article: California DUI Penalties, Punishment and Sentencing.
+In California?
+See our article: California DUI Penalties, Punishment and Sentencing.

 - NRS 484A.095.